3 things about atypical anorexia nervosa that may surprise you

 Some possible treatments for atypical anorexia nervosa may include:

-• Cognitive behavioral therapy (CBT): CBT is a type of therapy that can help a person to change their thinking and behavior.
-It can be used to treat atypical anorexia nervosa by helping a person to develop healthy eating habits and coping skills.
+• Cognitive behavioral therapy (CBT): CBT is a type of online therapy that can help you change your thinking and behavior.
+It can be used to treat atypical anorexia nervosa by helping you develop healthy eating habits and coping skills.

-• Dialectical behavioral therapy (DBT): DBT is a type of therapy that can help a person cope with difficult emotions.
-It can be used to treat atypical anorexia nervosa by helping a person to develop healthy coping skills and reduce their stress levels.
+• Dialectical behavioral therapy (DBT): DBT is a type of online therapy that can help you cope with difficult emotions.
+It can be used to treat atypical anorexia nervosa by helping you develop healthy coping skills and reduce your stress levels.

-• Interpersonal psychotherapy (IPT): IPT is a therapy that can help people improve their relationships.
-It can be used to treat atypical anorexia nervosa by helping a person to develop healthy communication skills and build positive relationships.
+• Interpersonal psychotherapy (IPT): IPT is an online therapy that can help you improve your relationships.
+It can be used to treat atypical anorexia nervosa by helping you develop healthy communication skills and build positive relationships.

-• Nutritional counseling: Nutritional counseling can help a person to develop healthy eating habits.
-It can be used to treat atypical anorexia nervosa by helping a person to develop a healthy relationship with food.
+• Nutritional counseling: Nutritional counseling can help you develop healthy eating habits.
+It can be used to treat atypical anorexia nervosa by helping you develop a healthy relationship with food.

 • Medication: Medication can treat atypical anorexia nervosa by helping reduce stress levels and improve mood.

 Atypical anorexia nervosa is a complex and severe eating disorder.
 If you or someone you know is struggling with atypical anorexia nervosa, it’s important to seek professional help.
-There are a variety of effective treatments available, so there is hope for recovery.
+There are a variety of effective treatments available, so there is hope.

 Atypical anorexia nervosa is an eating disorder with a wide range of potential long-term physical, psychological, and social problems: